apache/trafficcontrol/docs/source/api/v5/profileparameters.rst

 Response Structure
 ------------------
-:lastUpdated: The date and time at which this :term:`Profile`/:term:`Parameter` association was last modified, in :ref:`non-rfc-datetime`
+:lastUpdated: The date and time at which this :term:`Profile`/:term:`Parameter` association was last modified, in :rfc:`3339`
 :parameter:   The :ref:`parameter-id` of a :term:`Parameter` assigned to ``profile``
 :profile:     The :ref:`profile-name` of the :term:`Profile` to which the :term:`Parameter` identified by ``parameter`` is assigned